 Exhibition: 8 December 2017 – 22 January 2018, open daily 11:00-17:00

-Please note that the exhibition will be closed on Thursday 14 and Friday 15 December.
-The exhibition will also be closing at 13:30 on Saturday 16 December.
+Please note that the exhibition will be closed from Thursday 14 - Saturday 16 December.

 Tyneside Cinema is proud to present our new film commission from 2017 Artist in Residence Andrea Luka Zimmerman, made in Newcastle with local residents.